 If you’re a Nike fan and don’t like the thought of changing your brand just for running a marathon, this is our choice for best marathon running shoes from Nike.

 The Zoom Fly 3’s midsole is reinforced with a carbon-fiber plate, which adds an element of stability as well as flexibility as you run.
-Carbon fiber shoes are slightly controversial as they apparently give you an edge towards gaining a new PB!
+Carbon fiber shoes are slightly controversial, as they apparently give you an edge in running efficiency.

 Nike’s React midsole runs the length of the shoe, providing springy cushioning for every part of your foot.